 This place preserves antique, Bon religion- followers of Tibetan Buddhism.

 Hidden behind high mountains, the region is inaccessible in winter.
 As snow blocks pass leading there.
 So June is the best time to visit Dolpo where you will enjoy summer weather- dry and windy.

-You will get chance to see the traditional trade routes to Tibet.
-Every day trade activities of Dolpo people.
-To your surprise, you will get chance to explore the terrains of movie CARAVAN’s setting.
+You will get a chance to see the traditional trade routes to Tibet.
+Every day the trade activities of Dolpo people.
+To your surprise, you will get a chance to explore the terrains of the movie CARAVAN’s setting.